 It won’t even be released until April 10th (2018, next month).

 The Camera’s sensor is new, 24MP Full-Frame Exmor R BSI CMOS Sensor.
-It has the same megapixel count at 24MP as it’s predecessor.
+It has the same megapixel count at 24MP as its predecessor.
 I’m glad they kept the pixel density the same.
-The 21-24MP range is more than enough and anything more is a headache and overkill.
-I’ve never had any sales of prints larger than 30×40 and there aren’t enough people who have the wall space to accommodate such large prints anyways.
-Sony has always made excellent camera sensors, even Nikon, uses their sensors for their camera bodies.
+The 21-24MP range is more than enough, and anything more is a headache and overkill.
+I’ve never had any sales of prints larger than 30×40, and there aren’t enough people who have the wall space to accommodate such large prints anyways.
+Sony has always made excellent camera sensors, even Nikon, uses its sensors for their camera bodies.

 Should you get it too?